SamSherrill/13th-homework/homework_instructions.md

 #### App Setup

-1. Create a GitHub repo called `burger` and clone it to your computer.
+1. DONE - Create a GitHub repo called `burger` and clone it to your computer.

-2. Make a package.json file by running `npm init` from the command line.
+2. DONE - Make a package.json file by running `npm init` from the command line.

-3. Install the Express npm package: `npm install express`.
+3. DONE - Install the Express npm package: `npm install express`.

-4. Create a server.js file.
+4. DONE - Create a server.js file.

-5. Install the Handlebars npm package: `npm install express-handlebars`.
+5. DONE - Install the Handlebars npm package: `npm install express-handlebars`.

-6. Install MySQL npm package: `npm install mysql`.
+6. DONE - Install MySQL npm package: `npm install mysql`.

-7. Require the following npm packages inside of the server.js file:
+7. DONE - Require the following npm packages inside of the server.js file:
    * express

 #### DB Setup

-1. Inside your `burger` directory, create a folder named `db`.
+1. DONE - Inside your `burger` directory, create a folder named `db`.

-2. In the `db` folder, create a file named `schema.sql`.
+2. DONE - In the `db` folder, create a file named `schema.sql`.
 Write SQL queries this file that do the following:

    * Create the `burgers_db`.
    * Switch to or use the `burgers_db`.